 Web Light: Faster and lighter mobile pages from search

-Google shows faster, lighter pages to people searching on slow mobile connections.
-To do this, we transcode (convert) web pages on the fly into a version optimized for slow networks, so that these pages load faster while saving data.
+Google shows faster, lighter pages to people searching on slow mobile clients.
+To do this, we transcode (convert) web pages on the fly into a version optimized for slow clients, so that these pages load faster while saving data.
 This technology is called Web Light.
 Web Light pages preserve a majority of the relevant content and provide a link for users to view the original page.
 Our experiments show that optimized pages load four times faster than the original page and use 80% fewer bytes.
 Because these pages load so much faster, we also saw a 50% increase in traffic to these pages.

 Here's an example of a web page being loaded with and without transcoding:

 See the Web Light version of a web page

 You can preview a Web Light version of a non-AMP webpage on your mobile device or desktop as described here:

 - On your mobile device, browse to the link